-- As we noted above, the Lake Thoreau Loop Trail does not offer continuous lake views.
-The final section along the lakefront has beautiful open views of the lake, but much of the trail is in wooded neighborhoods away from the lake.
+- The Lake Thoreau Loop Trail does not offer continuous lake views but the final section along the lakefront is open to the water.
+Much of the trail is in wooded neighborhoods away from the lake.

 - There are three tot lots along the Lake Thoreau Loop Trail.
 The tot lots are a nice perk if you have children along and they need extra motivation to tackle the next hill.
 Encourage your kids to explore more of the town with “tour guide” Robert E. Squirrel in the cute book Reston A to Z.

-- If you would prefer a more level stroller and bike-friendly Reston path, we highly recommend a walk through the nearby Glade Stream Valley.
+- If you would prefer a more level stroller and bike-friendly path, we highly recommend the nearby Glade Stream Valley Trail.

 - All docks around Lake Thoreau are private.
 Enjoy views from the trail, but stay off the docks.

-- The trail passes very close to one of the tees at the Reston National Golf Course.
-I’ve never seen a ball flying my way, but it doesn’t hurt to keep an eye out.
+- The trail passes very near one of the tees at the Reston National Golf Course.
+I've never seen a ball flying my way, but it doesn't hurt to keep an eye out.

 - You will encounter crowds of middle and high school kids on the trail when school gets out.
 Go Seahawks!
 It's the preferred route from school to Starbucks and the other stores at the South Lakes Village Center.